 That's my other big concern.

-Just came up with that.
+Just came up with the money.

 No, it's not going to be worse.

-I really did, because I'd always liked him.
+I really did because I'd always liked him.

 And I thought he'd be good at this.

-I it's inexplicable to me.
+It's inexplicable to me.

 I don't know what happened to him.